 - We found that citENA78/CXCL5 plays an important role in MN migration in vivo in the air pouch inflammatory model.
-Our data suggest that citENA78/CXCL5 induces JNK and NFκB signaling pathways with JNK upstream of NFκB.
-Targeting citENA78/CXCL5 and its signaling pathways may be a novel approach to treat MN-dependent diseases. - We discovered that alteration of arginine residues R45K and R48K (by replacing them with lysine residues) results in a significant reduction in citENA-78/CXCL5 MN chemotaxis.
-This suggests that both arginine residues are responsible for conversion of ENA-78/CXCL5 from a normally neutrophil recruiting chemokine into a monocyte chemotactic factor after deimination. - ACPAs can be detected in RA PB for ENA-78/CXCL5 and especially for citId1 in RA PB and SF suggenting that ENA-78/CXCL5 and especially citId1 may serve as autoantigens in RA.
+Our data suggest that citENA-78/CXCL5 induces JNK and NFκB signaling pathways with JNK upstream of NFκB.
+Targeting citENA-78/CXCL5 and its signaling pathways may be a novel approach to treat MN dependent diseases. - We discovered that alteration of arginine residues R45K and R48K (by replacing them with lysine residues) results in a significant reduction in citENA-78/CXCL5 MN chemotaxis.
+This suggests that both arginine residues are responsible for conversion of ENA-78/CXCL5 from a normally neutrophil recruiting chemokine into a monocyte chemotactic factor after deimination. - ACPAs can be detected in RA PB for ENA-78/CXCL5 and especially for citId1 in RA PB and SF, suggesting that ENA-78/CXCL5 and especially citId1 may serve as autoantigens in RA. - By mass spectrometry, we can now determine the critical arginines responsible for converting native proteins such as ENA-78/CXCL5 or Id1 into potential autoantigens in RA, capable of binding ACPAs in RA patient effusions.